pchiorean/Indentz/README.md

 ### **Misc**

 * **`CleanupLabels.jsx`**: sometimes objects that have a label attached *(Script Label)* are reused, which may create problems later.
-The script deletes all labels of selected items or the entire document if nothing is selected.
+The script deletes the labels of the selected objects or all objects in the document if nothing is selected.

-* **`Clip.jsx`**: To manipulate some objects it can sometimes be useful to temporarily insert them into a container *(clipping frame)*.
-The script embeds selected objects in a clipping frame or restores them if already clipped.
+* **`Clip.jsx`**: To handle some objects it is sometimes useful to temporarily insert them into a container *(clipping frame)*.
+The script inserts selected objects in a clipping frame or restores them if already clipped.

   **`ClipUndo.jsx`** restores one or several clipped objects at once.